AmberC0209/PaddleX/docs/module_usage/tutorials/ocr_modules/text_detection.en.md

 If you seek even higher accuracy from existing models, you can leverage PaddleX's custom development capabilities to develop better text detection models.
 Before developing text detection models with PaddleX, ensure you have installed the PaddleOCR plugin for PaddleX.
 The installation process can be found in the [PaddleX Local Installation Guide](../../../installation/installation.en.md).

 ### 4.1 Data Preparation
 Before model training, you need to prepare a dataset for the specific task module.
-PaddleX provides data validation functionality for each module, and **only data that passes validation can be used for model training**.
+PaddleX provides data validation functionality for each module, and <b>only data that passes validation can be used for model training</b>.
 Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development.
 If you wish to use private datasets for model training, refer to the [PaddleX Text Detection/Text Recognition Task Module Data Annotation Tutorial](../../../data_annotations/ocr_modules/text_detection_recognition.en.md).

 #### 4.1.1 Demo Data Download